secretstartups/handbook/sites/handbook/source/handbook/legal/marketing-collaboration/index.html.md

 2. Update the "Description of Images" Section of the Media Consent and Model Release Form

-3. Once updated, prepare and send for signature to the intended recipient using an electronic signature tool (e.g., HelloSign or DocUsign)
-    (**_NOTE:_** Do not send the Form as a PDF as it may be modified by the recipient)
+3. Once updated, prepare and send for signature to the intended recipient using an electronic signature tool (e.g., DocuSign) (**_NOTE:_** Do not send the Form as a PDF as it may be modified by the recipient)

 4. Once executed by the recipient, please upload the signed Media Consent and Model Release Form into [ContractWorks](https://about.gitlab.com/handbook/legal/vendor-contract-filing-process/)